 #1 H1B Transfer is APPROVED

-If you had already joined the new employer before leaving USA, you are lucky.
-Get the H1B i797 hard copy mailed to you outside USA and then get H1B stamp using DS-160 in US Embassy.
+If you had already joined the new employer before leaving the USA, you are lucky.
+Get the H1B i797 hard copy mailed to you outside the USA and then get an H1B stamp using DS-160 in US Embassy.

-This will be a problem as you will have to either file another H1B transfer to get new i94 or travel outside USA AGAIN and get transferred H1B stamped in your passport.
+This will be a problem as you will have to either file another H1B transfer to get a new i94 or travel outside the USA again and get transferred H1B stamped in your passport.

 #2 Change of Employer Transfer DENIED

-If the H1B application is denied while you are travelling, you can only re-enter USA if your existing H1B visa is still valid at the time of re-entry.
+If the H1B application is denied while you are traveling, you can only re-enter the USA if your existing H1B visa is still valid at the time of re-entry.

 #3 H1B Transfer PENDING